 The School of Engineering, Jönköping University, is a member of the prestigious collaborative between leading engineering schools worldwide - the CDIO Initiative™.
 The CDIO Initiative is an innovative educational framework to conceive and develop a new vision of engineering education and for producing the next generation of engineers.

-- Industrial Product Realisation: Process - Methods - Leadership 9 credits
+- Industrial Product Realization: Process - Methods - Leadership 9 credits

 - Software Engineering - a Product Perspective 6 credits